Kinolhas: Education

-The main facility which offers the primary and secondary education in the island is the school namely Kinolhahu School in the island.
-There are pre-schools which provide the pre-school education to the children of the island.
-The data provided by island office shows that nearly 80 students study in the Kinolhahu School.
-Total of 11 teachers work in the school to provide education.
+The main facility that offers primary and secondary education on the island is Kinolhahu School.
+There are also pre-schools that provide early childhood education to the children of the island.
+According to data provided by the island office, 162 students are enrolled in Kinolhahu School.
+A total of 27 teachers work at the school, along with 9 government staff members.

 Healthcare

-Health Centre provide the basic health needs to the islanders such as minor injuries, cuts and common cold and flu.
-If the serious health issue is there, islanders have to go to the nearest Regional hospital located in the atoll capital Ungoofaaru, which will take about 45 minutes in a speed boat.
+The Health Centre provides basic healthcare services to the islanders, such as treatment for minor injuries, cuts, and common colds or flu.
+In cases of serious health issues, islanders must travel to the nearest regional hospital, located in the atoll capital, Ungoofaaru.
+The journey takes approximately 45 minutes by speedboat.

-There are a total of 9 staff members working at the health centre: 1 Medical Officer, 1 male nurse, 2 female nurses, 1 Admin Officer, 1 translator, 1 family health worker, 1 helper and 1 attendant.
-As are most of the health sector employees in Maldives, some staff members are expats.
-The Medical Officer is Dr. Adeel Akram from Pakistan.
-The male nurse, Syam Kumar, and one female nurse are from India.
-The rest of the staff members are locals.
+A total of 9 staff members work at the Health Centre: 1 Medical Officer, 1 male nurse, 2 female nurses, 1 Administrative Officer, 1 translator, 1 family health worker, 1 helper, and 1 attendant.
+As is common in the Maldivian health sector, some staff members are expatriates.
+The Medical Officer, Dr. Adeel Akram, is from Pakistan.
+The male nurse, Syam Kumar, and one of the female nurses are from India.
+The remaining staff members are locals.